jdeath/homeassistant-addons/msrewardsfarmer/README.md

 Based on LtCMDstone Docker Image: https://github.com/LtCMDstone/MS-Rewards-Farmer-Docker

+Currently using a Fork of @klept0 repo, as it needs a patch to run in docker.

 This homeassistant version will update Chrome when installing/rebuilding addon.
 This will keep chrome up to date.
 I am probably doing something wrong, but the addon seems to work.
 If you have a cleaner way to build the addon, please do a PR.

-The resulting image is about 2.5 gigs!
-I tried rebuilding myself with python:slim and have not gotten it to work.
-Give it time to install.

 _Thanks to everyone having starred my repo!
 To star it click on the image below, then it will be on top right.
 Thanks!_